monk-io/docs/docs/guides/k8s-migrate.md

 ✔ All templates loaded successfully
 ```

-### Running workloads
+### Running Workloads

-Now that we have definitions loaded, we will be able to start them individually.
+Since we have the definitions loaded, we can now start them individually.

 !!! note

-    We will later create a [process group](/guides/groups/) that will allow us to start all of them in one go.
+    Later, we'll create a [process group](/guides/groups/) that will allow us to start all of them at the same time.

 ```bash
 $ monk run yelb/appserver